SilentBob999/adblock/README.md

 by SilentBob999 https://github.com/SilentBob999/adblock

-Use multiple source of HOST files
+Use multiple source of HOST files to configure for DNSMASQ to block Malware/Ad server.

-Convert them in a config file for DNSMASQ to block Malware/Ad server
+#### Work with or without non-volatile storage

-Work with or without non-volatile storage
+#### Performance optimized if using external share (CIFS)

-Performance optimized if using external share (CIFS) Download host / generate config file only if needed
+#### Download host / generate config file only if needed

 Inspired by / fork from :